Multiscale scattered data analysis in samplet coordinates: Introduction

 \section{Introduction}

 Interpolation using radial basis functions (RBFs) is a widely recognized technique for fitting functions based on scattered data in $\mathbb{R}^d$, see \cite{madych1983multivariate, micchelli1984interpolation, narcowich1999multilevel} for some surveys.
 RBF interpolation allows for the construction of approximation spaces in arbitrary dimensions and with varying levels of smoothness.
 These spaces are well known to provide high-quality approximations, see \cite{madych1990multivariate, wu1993local}.
-However, the actual computation of an RBF interpolant usually entails a significant computational cost and the corresponding linear system is typically ill-conditioned.
+Even so, the computation of an RBF interpolant usually entails a significant computational cost and the corresponding linear system is typically ill-conditioned.
 Even worse, as the convergence order increases, the associated problems become successively ill-conditioned.
 Moreover, using globally supported RBFs in interpolation leads to densely populated matrices, making the problem computationally infeasible for larger datasets.
 To address the latter, techniques such as interpolation using compactly supported RBFs have been developed \cite{wendland1995piecewise,wu1995compactly}.
-Unfortunately, even interpolation with these kernels becomes either computationally too expensive, if unscaled kernels are used, or do not even lead to convergence, if the support is scaled proportional to the fill-distance.
-Motivated by solving this trade-off principle, the works \cite{floater1996multistep,hales2002error, gia2010multiscale,wendland2010multiscale}, among many others, leverage the idea of a multiscale method where approximations on different scales are computed in an residual correction scheme.
+Unfortunately, even interpolation with these RBFs either becomes computationally too expensive, if unscaled kernels are used, or does not even lead to convergence, if the support is scaled proportional to the fill-distance.
+Motivated by balancing this trade-off principle, the works \cite{floater1996multistep,hales2002error, gia2010multiscale,wendland2010multiscale}, among many others, leverage the idea of a multiscale method where approximations on different scales are computed in a residual correction scheme.
 To date, the most general convergence theorems for multiscale interpolation using positive definite, compactly supported RBFs have been developed in \cite{wendland2010multiscale}.
 The advantage of the multiscale method is that the condition numbers of the resulting linear systems at each level remain independent of the particular level.
-Thus achieving linear convergence in the number of used levels with relatively low cost.